 Yoga Rocks - credits: itravelling.gr

-Yoga Rocks is located in Triopetra, Crete, just above a wild cliff and the most pristine golden beaches of the island.
+Yoga Rocks is located in Triopetra, Crete, just above a wild cliff and the most pristine golden beaches on the island.
 The retreat's hosts.
 Phil and Helen, are from the United Kingdom.
 They have created this space to organize activities that give people the opportunity to become one with mother nature.
-As a result, they organize weekly yogis events with experienced yoga instructors and classes from Ashtanga to Vinyasa Flow and Prana Flow.
-What's more, they give people the opportunity to meditate in nature and practice their 'pranayama'.
+As a result, they organize weekly yogis events and meditation sessions with experienced yoga instructors and classes from Ashtanga to Vinyasa Flow and Prana Flow.
+What's more, they give people the opportunity to meditate in nature and practice yoga, or their 'pranayama'.

 Aegialis Hotel - credits: itravelling.gr